Paolo Nespoli: Expedition 26/27 'MagISStra'

 Paolo Nespoli served as first flight engineer for Expedition 26/27, Europe's third six-month mission to the International Space Station (ISS).

 On 15 December 2010 Nespoli flew aboard the Soyuz TMA-20 spacecraft from Baikonur Cosmodrome in Kazakhstan to the International Space Station with the Russian cosmonaut Dmitri Kondratyev and NASA's astronaut Catherine Coleman.
 The three members of the crew returned to Earth on 24 May 2011.
 This mission, dubbed ‘MagISStra’, is Paolo Nespoli's second flight in space.

 From 15 December 2010 to 24 May 2011, Paolo Nespoli's duties aboard the ISS included participating in the docking operations to receive Europe's second Automated Transfer Vehicle (ATV-2) Johannes Kepler, a visiting spacecraft that will deliver essential cargo to the Station.

 In early January, Nespoli filmed the majority of the footage for the 2011 documentary film First Orbit, and as a result is credited as its director of photography.

-Nespoli took part in the arrival of the second Japanese HII Transfer Vehicle (HTV-2), an unmanned spacecraft used to resupply the ISS.
+Nespoli took part in the arrival of the second Japanese HII Transfer Vehicle (HTV-2), an uncrewed spacecraft used to resupply the ISS.
 He was the prime operator for berthing the HTV-2 to the ISS after the free-flying vehicle was captured by NASA astronaut Catherine Coleman.
 In May 2011, Space Shuttle Endeavour has delivered the Alpha Magnetic Spectrometer (AMS-02) to the ISS.

 During Nespoli's stint with Expedition 27, his mother, Maria, died on 4 May 2011.
 The crew observed 1 minute of silence the following day around the time of her funeral.

 Paolo Nespoli carried out an intensive programme of experiments in the Station, ranging from radiation monitoring to measurements that could improve oil recovery in petroleum reservoirs.
 The mission scientific programme covered different fields on human research, fluid physics, radiation, biology and technology demonstrations.

 Nespoli contributed to the scientific exploitation of Europe's Columbus laboratory.
 As an astronaut, he carried out several experiments for ESA, NASA and also the Japanese and Canadian space agencies.
 During the mission, Paolo participated in some educational activities: the educational programme "Mission X: Train Like an Astronaut" which gave children the chance to follow an international initiative built around health, well-being and nutrition.
 He also participated in a greenhouse activity in space.
 Nespoli used ESA's novel 3D camera to show images of the ISS.

 As Paolo left the ISS on 23 May 2011 in the Soyuz TMA-20 he was able to take the first pictures of a Space Shuttle docked with the ISS from the perspective of a Russian Soyuz spacecraft.